Systemic-Labs/Perfect-Stack/README.md

 # Perfect-Stack  🛠i

-**About:** an awsome guide of top picks in dev stack, tools, tips, for a Web developer / team.
+A development guide and an awesome list of recommendations for a developer/team.
-This document covers libraries, tech stack, platforms, tools and other information.
-Therefore you get informed of best available options rather than just popularity.
+This document covers libraries, tech stack, platforms, tools and other information to help you in deciding on best available options rather than just follow popularity.

 #### Target user:
 This article is useful to Web Developers, Designers, learning devs, startups, all decision makers.
 Feel welcome to contribute, to do an update, improvement, fix a mistake or in case you found a better option with clear advantage.

-### [Advice for new developers]

-- People use old/popular tech choices for some reason: required at workplace, learned in past, following senior's old eco-system,... but if you're a new developer or need a refresh or doing a startup, update your base knowledge and pick the best popular new framework + tools/libs which you need.  *...more detailed discussion at the end of this doc...*

-- If your are mainly making mobile Apps for Android and IOS, then start with Flutter/dart, is the most cross-platform native SDK, covers all: mobile, web, desktop...
-But if you're into web both web and app stuff use capacitor.

-### Learning tips
-- 1st learn basics well, including new additions.
-Ex: in web standards>> ES6/next, new HTML, new CSS (Grid, Houdini,...)
-- Learn from best tutorials/courses, search based on time and views, choose more recent new materials, from a sharp experienced tutor, Ex: Fireship.io

 ***

+### [General Suggestions]

+- Most developers use popular and usually outdated practices, due to: required at workplace, learned in the past, directed by a senior,... add the fact that each of these people must recommend others, therefore what's most poplular might not be the best option at the time being.

+If you're a new developer, updating your skills or planning a startup, your'e not bound to the above conditions, therefore take advice from a top professional or update your base knowledge, check few review comparisons and finally make best decisions which benefit you in long-term.
+ *...Web Keyword definitions and more detailed discussion on this topic, at the end of this document...*

+#### ▪ Platforms?
+- If your are only planning to target mobile Apps for Android and IOS, then start with Flutter/dart, it's a native cross-platform SDK, yet it has basic support for web and desktop...
+But if you want a more general purpose open platform, covering everything, choose the web platform, and your choice of stack, including capacitor for mobile app development.

+#### ▪ Learning tips
+- Development is not simple, it takes time, effort and experience to gain practical skill, as there are many things to cover.
+- 1st learn the basics including the new updates.
+Ex:  in web >> Basics and new additions of JS, HTML, CSS.
+- Learn from best tutorials/courses, search for recent materials from an experienced tutor with high views/stats, Ex: Fireship.io
+- Learn in a group, join friends, divide learning, research,... share the find outs, might even work as team, because it's too much to handle by one person.

+***

 ## [Quick list]

-**Frameworks >>**
+### Frameworks >>
  - **Mobile**: Flutter(pure native)......Capacitor 3 (Web and native)
- - **Desktop**:  Deno executable or Tauri.
+ - **Desktop**:  Tauri,  Deno executable (CLI).
- - **Front-end**: Svelte(best overall, best DX),  Vue(older, a bit higher popularity and more jobs)
+ - **Front-end**: Svelte(best overall, best DX),  Vue(older, a bit more popular, more jobs).
- - **Back-end**: 1.Deno ___  2.Svelte-kit ___  3.Node (KOA, Polka).
+ - **Back-end**: 1.Deno(js/ts) ___  2.Svelte-kit(svelte.js) ___  3.Node.js(KOA, Polka, nest).

-**UI **>>
+### UI >>
-- Standard CSS is best... specially when used in modular or component form, such as in svelte
+- Standard CSS is best... specially when used in modular or component form, such as in svelte.
-- You might not need libs, frameworks, pre-processors... learn new CSS additions Grid, Houdini...
+- You might not need CSS libs, frameworks, pre-processors... as new additions like Grid, Houdini... solves problems developers had in the past yet if required:

-- yet if you insist:
   - Minimal approachs: (structure)...renderless, headless ui...
 (UI)...milligram, chota, skeleton...
   - CSS utility fameworks:  Windi CSS - Tailwind v2
   - UI-Kits: (semi/fully made components) Bootstrap, Bulma, Kahi UI, or other ui-kits of your liking.
   - **WebGL 3D**:  Spline,  Babylone.js,  Unity Tiny.

+### Cload platforms:
+- Personal : I found Gun.js handy, free, encrypted and distributed(torrent model)
-- **Cload platform**:  S: SupaBase   L: Cloadflare  or  Firebase    XL: Amazon AWS  or GCP (Google cload platform).
+- Small: SupaBase   L: Cloadflare  or  Firebase
+- Enterprise cloud/server:   1.Amazon AWS ...._______...
+2.GCP (Google cload platform).

+### Database:
+- Personal: Gun.js, is fast, free, simple, encrypted auth and data store.
+- Performance and features: Redis + Redis modules.
+- Graph QL: 1- Dgraph  2- Hasura
+- Open source, quality and completeness: Arango db.

+### Others:
 - **Host**:  Begin,  Deno Deploy,  Netlify,  vercel,  Firebase.
 - **Static Site Generator**:  Astro(js, React, Vue, Svelte), Hugo(go), Hexo(js), Next(react), Nuxt(vue), MkDocs(py)
 - **Content Management System**:...
 Strapi, Ghost, Netlify CMS, Apostrophe, Factor(vue).